snakeleon/YouCompleteMe-x64/README.md

 ### The `:YcmRestartServer` command

-If the `ycmd` completion server suddenly stops for some reason, you can restart it with this command.
+If the [ycmd completion server][ycmd] suddenly stops for some reason, you can restart it with this command.

 ### The `:YcmForceCompileAndDiagnostics` command